 In the 1860s he illustrated a French edition of Cervantes's Don Quixote, and his depictions of the knight and his squire, Sancho Panza, have become so famous to the point that they have influenced later readers, artists, and stage and film directors ideas of the physical "look" of these two famous characters.
 Gustave Doré also illustrated an oversized edition of Edgar Allan Poe's "The Raven", an endeavor that earned him a huge sum of 30,000 Francs in 1883.

-Gustave Doré's illustrations for the English Bible published in 1866 was a great success, and in 1867 Doré had a noteworthy show of his work in London.
+Gustave Doré's illustrations for the English Bible published in 1866 were a great success, and in 1867 Doré had a noteworthy show of his work in London.
 This exhibition led to the establishment of the Doré Gallery on Bond Street, London.
-Doré signed a five-year contract with the publishers Grant & Co that included him remaining in London for three months per year, and he received the vast sum of £10,000 (equal to US$1,000,000 today) a year for the venture.
+Doré signed a five-year contract with the publisher's Grant & Co that included him remaining in London for three months per year, and he received the vast sum of £10,000 (equal to US$1,000,000 today) a year for the venture.

 A is a self-taught artist, he is not easily classified, we might consider him as a late Romantic, but even that is not accurate of his painting or illustration style.
-Doré was celebrated for his paintings in his day and his paintings remain world-renowned, besides his oil painting, he was also a printmaker, illustrator, and a sculptor.
-Gustave Doré never married and, following the passing of his father in 1849, he kept on living with and supporting his mother until his death in Paris
+Doré was celebrated for his paintings in his day and his paintings remain world-renowned, besides his oil painting, he was also a printmaker, illustrator, and sculptor.
+Gustave Doré never married and, following the passing of his father in 1849, he kept on living with and supporting his mother until he died in Paris

 Art Movement: Romanticism, Victorian Classicism.